 The Webber Energy Group plans on adding an aquaponics system to the rooftop garden.
 This will be a space where students can learn about aquaponics growing systems and where they can experiment with designs to optimize water and energy efficiency.
 The group also plans to work with other research groups across campus to dedicate part of the space to research in areas of biology, horticultural and agriculture.

-*This project, along with the building of the Solar Water Energy and Thermal Lab, will be featured in the ASEE Gulf-Southwest Conference in April 2018 and will be published in the Conference Proceedings.
+*This project, along with the building of the Solar Water Energy and Thermal Lab, was featured in the ASEE Gulf-Southwest Conference in April 2018 and was published in the Conference Proceedings.